 Hybrid Moba/MMO mice

 One is the SteelSeries Rival 500.
-It has a button layout similar to a fps mouse, but with extra buttons below and above and one to the back of the main two center buttons, seven buttons in total. although there are more buttons and therefore you need to be more careful not to press the wrong button compared to a shooter mouse, the layout makes them much easier to press accurately then a standard grid mouse.
+It has a button layout similar to a FPS mouse, but with extra buttons below and above and one to the back of the main two center buttons, seven buttons in total.
+Although there are more buttons and therefore you need to be more careful to not press the wrong button compared to a FPS mouse, the layout makes them much easier to press accurately then a standard grid mouse.
 This makes it a excellent middle ground mouse for someone who wants a fps mouse but still wants more buttons.

 The other more hybrid mouse is the Razer Naga Hex.
 It has the same amount of side buttons as the Rival 500 (seven) but a much different layout.
 Instead of being like a fps mouse with extra buttons around it, it is a empty center, and the buttons go around the center point in a hex shape.
 This makes it more of the opposite side of the Rival, where the Rival is a fps mouse with more buttons, the Hex is a MOBA/MMO mouse with less buttons that are easier to hit accurately.
 By having no buttons in the middle and having them go around the center in a circle, it is easier to accurately hit the button of choice.

 In conclusion, there are two different types of MOBA/MMO mice.
 Standard and hybrid.
-Bot hare good options and with practice and be excellent gaming tools.
+Both are good options and with practice can be excellent gaming tools.
 If you play MMO’s or games that need a lot of buttons and you don’t need to be ultra fast and pinpoint, the standard grid layout will be fine.
-If you want your mouse to have a lot of buttons while still maintaining speed and accuracy, one of the hybrid mice could be a excellent investment.
+If you want your mouse to have a lot of buttons while still maintaining speed and accuracy, one of the hybrid mice could be an excellent investment.
 Also please note that there are other mice out there I didn’t mention that are also good, but I cant cover every mouse out there, and the ones in this post are all known and reputable.